ADVERTISEMENT

 A look at female inventors who’ve created tools to assist them with their tasks.

-Dawn Cook Ronningen Sep 29, 2021 - 4 min read
+Dawn Cook Ronningen Nov 4, 2024 - 4 min read

 The History of the Louise All-In-One Sewing Aid Primary Image

 The Louise All-In-One sewing stand was invented and patented (Patent 967,941) by Louise B. Laridon on August 23, 1910.
 In her patent application, Louise stated her goals for the stand were to provide a sewing aid that was compact, attractive, durable, and economical to produce.
 Putting her name on the base of the All-In-One may have also been a marketing strategy to imply a female endorsement to the usefulness of the sewing stand.
-Base of Louise all in one caddy

-The base of "The Louise All-In-One” sewing stand includes the name molded into the form.
+The base of The Louise All-In-One sewing stand includes the name molded into the form.

 The All-In-One has the appearance of sterling silver at first glance and has an appealing size for table-top use.
 The design consists of a round sheet-metal base topped with a revolving ten-armed disc.
 Each arm on the disc has a post for holding spools of thread.
 In the center of the disc is another piece of metal with three arms.
-There is an arm mounted with a velvet-topped pin cushion for needles and pins, a cup for holding a thimble, and an upright sheath to hold scissors.
+There is an arm mounted with a velvet-topped pincushion for needles and pins, a cup for holding a thimble, and an upright sheath to hold scissors.
 Louise also designed the attached scissor sheath to be used as a handle to carry the All-In-One.
-Louise all in one caddy

 The Louise All-In-One filled with notions: scissors, thimble, and wooden spools of thread.
 The stand can accommodate 10 spools of thread.

 Louise holds two other patents, for a garment stiffener (1909) and a collar supporter (1912), plus one for a similar sewing stand with fewer arms (Patent 40,861 in 1910).
-This makes Louise part of the 1% of female inventors in early 20th century America.
+This makes Louise part of the 1% of female inventors in early twentieth-century America.
 Like other female inventors, little else can be found about Louise or the manufacture of the Louise All-In-One.

 1. Exploring the History of Women Inventors

-2. 1910, United States Census
+2. United States Census, 1910.

-Dawn Cook Ronningen is the author of Antique American Needlework Tools (Schiffer 2018).
+Dawn Cook Ronningen is the author of Antique American Needlework Tools (Schiffer, 2018).
 She lives in Minnesota, where she enjoys her extensive collection of antique textiles, embroidery, and needlework tools.
-She shares her collections on her blog, “Collector With A Needle” and through various in person and virtual programs.
+She shares her collections on her blog, “Collector With A Needle,” and through various in-person and virtual programs.

 ARTICLES FOR YOU